2000 California Proposition 22: Invalidation

 Separately, numerous challenges to the constitutionality of the opposite-sex requirements found in California's marriage statutes, including Prop 22, came before the courts.
 A San Francisco trial court threw out all of the gender requirements on state constitutional grounds.
 On appeal, an intermediate court reversed that decision.
 In December 2006, the California Supreme Court voted unanimously to review all six cases and held oral argument on March 4, 2008, consolidating the cases as In re Marriage Cases.
 The Court ruled on May 15, 2008, that Proposition 22 violated the state Constitution and was therefore invalid.
 Governor Arnold Schwarzenegger immediately issued a statement pledging to uphold the ruling, and repeated his pledge to oppose Proposition 8, a constitutional amendment initiative that would override the Court's ruling and again ban same sex marriages by placing the text of Proposition 22 in the State Constitution.

-Proposition 22 has been officially repealed, effective January 1, 2015.
-Governor Brown signed SB 1306 on July 7, 2014.
+Proposition 22 has been officially repealed, effective January 1, 2015, following the signature of SB 1306 on July 7, 2014 by Governor Jerry Brown.